GATEWAY TO THE ESTUARY

 Classroom & Meeting Space

-The Lake Superior Estuarium will include a well-equipped classroom and meeting space and offices for the Friends of the Lake Superior Reserve and visiting researchers or students.
+The Lake Superior Estuarium includes a well-equipped classroom and meeting space and offices for the Friends of the Lake Superior Reserve and visiting researchers or students.
 To reserve the Confluence Room for your non-profit, government or business group, please contact the Reserve.
 The facility is not currently available for private events.